wishinghand/Today-I-Learned/git/undoLastCommitPushed.md

-If you've added, comitted, AND pushed use this command to undo it:
+If you've added, committed, AND pushed use this command to undo it:
 `git revert HEAD`

+If it's just added and committed:
+`git reset --soft HEAD~1`